The essential 2025 vacation home maintenance checklist

 The ultimate vacation home checklist for routine maintenance

-With the help of our vacation home maintenance checklist, you’ll be able to stay on top of indoor and outdoor tasks and responsibilities.
+With the help of our vacation home maintenance checklist, you’ll be able to stay on top of your home’s essential tasks year-round.
 To use the checklist:

 Whether your vacation home is across the state or halfway around the world, it can be tricky to keep your property in prime condition when you’re not living in it full time.
-Keep these tips in mind while learning how to maintain a vacation home:
+Keep these tips in mind while navigating second home property management:

 • Be proactive: Staying on top of regular preventative maintenance can help extend the life of your home’s major systems and give you an early warning about potential issues, which is key to avoiding costly headaches down the road.